zabo0/SollawerGES/README.md

 # SollawerGES

-SollawerGES is a C# WinForms application developed by Turkuaz Elektromekanik to streamline the initial project planning phase for solar energy fields.
+SollawerGES is a C# WinForms application developed for Turkuaz Elektromekanik Sistemler A.Ş. to streamline the initial project planning phase for solar energy fields.
 This tool automates calculations and configurations, ensuring efficient solar panel installations, reducing setup time, and minimizing errors during the planning process.
 Features

 * Automated Project Planning: Simplifies initial setup and calculations required for solar energy field projects.